Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 Avoiding the process of saving intermediate stages means your workspace does not get cluttered with unnecessary datasets that use up memory and you may have to remove later.

-But this does not mean you should should never save an intermediate stage in a calculation.
+But this does not mean you should never save an intermediate stage in a calculation.
 If a single modified data frame needs to be used in two separate calculations, it's more efficient to store the value to use in both calculations rather than recalculating it twice from scratch.
 Store only what you _need_ to prevent yourself repeating calculating the same thing twice:

 ```r
 library("gridExtra")